 This Alfredo works perfectly on pizza using white sauce.
-Just add some vegan mozzarella, veggies, perhaps even Italian marinated chickpeas for yummy Alfredo white sauce pizza.
+Just add some vegan mozzarella, veggies, and perhaps even Italian marinated chickpeas for a yummy Alfredo white sauce pizza.

 Toss it with any kind of pasta and veggies.
 This went particularly well with my Broccoli Rabe Pasta (coming soon) because the creamy cheesy sauce perfectly balanced the slightly bitter (in a good way) broccoli rabe.

-Store it in a tightly covered container in the refrigerator for up to five days if you used nice fresh cauliflower.
+Store it in a tightly covered container in the refrigerator for up to five days if you use nice fresh cauliflower.

 This recipe will make about two and a half cups.
 That’s just enough for a large family-sized bowl of pasta or two pizzas.